Concept Submission FAQ

 Icethetics has a handful of jersey templates to help with your concept creations.
 All we ask is that you keep the branding intact.
 Now go on and give them a spin!

-Compatibility: iDraw, PDF and PNG versions available in this download.
-IceGear was designed specially for iDraw, an affordable vector graphics application for the Mac OS.
-It's particularly useful for those new to vector graphics.
+Compatibility: iDraw, PDF and PNG versions are available in this download.
+Archetype was created for iDraw, an affordable vector graphics application available on the Mac App Store.

 IceBorn by Matt McElroy

 IceBorn was created as a uniform system that has no preconceived idea of what a jersey should look like.
 It aims to free the designer from such restraints.
 It's a uniform system born from Icethetics for Icethetics.

 DOWNLOAD V2 (.ZIP) - 2.9 MB